PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit removes duplicate direct/PyTorch recurrent orphan-step repair rules.
-One Torch-free `recurrent_alias` owner now preflights the exact `*_h_step_N`/`*_c_step_N` grammar, builds at most one `ModelIRGraphIndex`, finds the first matching Reshape through indexed shape- tensor consumers, and updates every alias consumer differentially.
-The direct wrapper preserves its count dictionary and the PyTorch wrapper preserves its `None` return.
-Multiple aliases, first-match order, public input/output, produced and missing aliases, no-consumer cleanup, and complete former direct behavior are characterized exactly.
+The latest implementation unit moves unbound-input layout repair out of the lowerer into one Torch/TensorFlow-free `unbound_input_layout` owner.
+Its DEQUANTIZE, RESHAPE/SHAPE/SPLIT, and MUL-alias families share one differential `ModelIRGraphIndex`; a graph without an issue builds no index.
+One candidate snapshot retains consumer identity while indexed insertions shift graph positions, and later source selection observes the updated producer index.
+The lowerer preserves its report dictionary and performs shape reconciliation with the maintained index.
+Five sequential repairs, MUL fan-out, nearest-source selection, protected mixed fan-out, and complete former behavior are characterized exactly.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.